M-Files/Developer-Portal/Built-In/URLs/index.md

 Full details and samples are available in the [M-Files URL properties](https://kb.cloudvault.m-files.com/Default.aspx?#3ECA226F-7B54-428B-B539-DE443E6134EC/object/BE2AA2E4-8B75-43DF-8E31-C045A31938B0/latest) document, available in our online knowledgebase.

-<p class="note">In order to use M-Files URLs, the M-Files Desktop client must be installed on the computer, and a connection to the vault must have already been set up.</p>
+In order to use M-Files URLs, the M-Files Desktop client must be installed on the computer, and a connection to the vault must have already been set up.
+{:.note}

 ## M-Files Web